 The chosen options should fit the needs, risk appetite, plans and values of the university community.
 That is, the university must understand its motivations, maturity, ability to act as a good partner or customer and the implications of both success and failure.

 Different universities will consider the need for a partnership at different stages of maturity and will consider partnerships for different reasons.
 The decision to build internal capacity, or to outsource to a commercial or non-commercial vendor or partner, will be nuanced.
 There is almost no question that if your driving need is to launch online programming quickly and at scale, a commercial provider will most likely provide the most comprehensive suite of service options.
-If university management is interested in experimenting and is not willing to meet a vendor’s enrolment growth expectations or partnership restrictions, a different decision may be in order.
+If university management is interested in experimenting and is not willing to meet a vendor’s enrollment growth expectations or partnership restrictions, a different decision may be in order.
 Building internal capacity may be difficult, particularly if the university does not have a history in online learning or serving non-residential or adult learners.
 It may take a lot of work, up-front financial investment, political capital, persistence and the normal risk associated with investing in expanding staff, but the university is building important capacity, understanding and commitment.
 Values will be aligned and the university will own the endeavour — for better or worse.
 A commercial vendor may provide excellent service, their employees may treat your students as their own, apply needed and wanted pressure for change, provide a quick start and shield the university from significant distractions, but no matter how much talk of partnership is exchanged, and no matter how prepared all parties are to be in the relationship for the long haul, at the end of the day, if the pressure is on, your partner will likely act as a vendor, because after all, it is business.
 And the smart university manager who chooses to outsource to a commercial partner will not to lose sight of that, while taking advantage of the benefits offered.

 You Might Also Like: